April 23, 2024

 Who Is Eligible For Rental Assistance?

-Households must have incomes below certain levels — 50 percent of the local median income for tenant-based assistance and 80 percent of the local median income for project-based assistance, public housing, and the ERA program.
-Under ERA though, priority is given to households below 50 percent of the local median income or those who have been unemployed for 90 days.
-For the other three large programs, a certain amount of support is reserved for extremely low-income households, which are defined as those earning less than 30 percent of the local median income.
+Households must have incomes below certain levels — 50 percent of the local median income for tenant-based assistance and 80 percent of the local median income for project-based assistance and public housing.
+Under all three programs, a certain amount of support is reserved for extremely low-income households, which are defined as those earning less than 30 percent of the local median income.
 However, rental assistance is not an entitlement program, meaning that meeting the eligibility requirements does not guarantee that a household will receive benefits.

 Who Receives Rental Assistance from the Federal Government?

 The demographic profile of those households differs from that of the U.S. population as a whole.
-For example, while two-thirds of U.S. households are categorized as “White, not Hispanic”, only one-third of rental assistance households (excluding ERA) fall into that category.
-In addition, while only 10 percent of U.S. households are composed of a single father or mother, almost one-third of rental assistance households (excluding ERA) have only one adult living with children.
+For example, while almost 60 percent of U.S. households are categorized as “White, not Hispanic”, only one-third of rental assistance households (excluding ERA) fall into that category.
+In addition, while only 10 percent of U.S. households are composed of a single father or mother, almost one-third of rental assistance households (excluding ERA) have only children living with one adult.

 How Robust are Housing Benefits?

 The rental assistance programs provide much-needed benefits to low-income families.
-For example, the average household that receives tenant-based assistance pays $395 per month toward a total rent of $1,278.
+For example, the average household that receives tenant-based assistance pays $450 per month toward a total rent of $1,518.
 However, that assistance does not necessarily solve housing-related difficulties.
-The total income for those families is about $1,300 per month, on average, which leaves them with just $905 for all other expenses each month.
-Moreover, those households spent an average of over two years on a waiting list (much higher in places like New York) before receiving any benefits and often live in a housing unit with no bedrooms or one bedroom.
+The total income for those families is about $1,500 per month, on average, which leaves them with just $1,050 for all other expenses each month.
+Moreover, those households spent an average of over two years on a waiting list before receiving any benefits and often live in a housing unit with no bedrooms or one bedroom.

 Rental Assistance is a Key Part of the Safety Net

-The four largest rental assistance programs help to ensure that millions of households can afford adequate housing rather than face homelessness due to paying rent that exceeds their income.
-The ERA alone made a total of 3.8 million payments to eligible households in 2021 with over 80 percent of its assistance delivered to very low-income households earning 50 percent of area median income or below.
+The three largest rental assistance programs help to ensure that millions of households can afford adequate housing rather than face homelessness due to paying rent that exceeds their income.
+Tenant-based assistance delivered 95 percent of its assistance to very low-income households earning 50 percent of area median income or below.

-Funding for housing nearly doubled in response to the pandemic to reach an all-time high of $90 billion.
-Still, this represents a relatively small part of the annual budget and serves some of the most economically vulnerable Americans.
+Funding for housing represents a relatively small part of the annual budget and serves some of the most economically vulnerable Americans.
 Unlike other parts of the safety net, funding for these major housing programs is not set in permanent law and is therefore subject to the annual appropriation process.
 That fact requires lawmakers to make a continual commitment and annual judgement about the appropriate level of funding by weighing the merits of the programs against other budgetary priorities, as well as our growing national debt.

 Related: What is SNAP?
 An Overview of the Largest Federal Anti-Hunger Program